mdaffin/salt-arch/README.md

 # SaltStack desktop scripts

+**Not acticly maintained, leaving up for reference**

+See [this](https://disconnected.systems/blog/archlinux-meta-packages/) for my current approch.

 This repo contains the saltstack states that I use to provision my computers.
 It is able to fully bootstrap and manage an archlinux install with nothing but a arch live disk, an internet connection and minimal interaction.

 This repo requires a companion private repo on github that contains pillar and extra state infomation.
 See [salt-private-example](https://github.com/mdaffin/salt-private-example) for a barebones example.